Darkmyter/Football-Players-Tracking/README.md

 The second part is running yolo inference on each frame of the video and then track the detections with ByteTrack: [Tracking notebook](track_players_with_bytetrack_yolov8.ipynb).
 ByteTrack works well when no others are nearby and loses the idendity of the players if they form a cluster.
 This is one of the challenges of object tracking.

+The accuracy of the tracking depends heavily on yolo performance.
+Training on a large dataset would enhance the this solution.

 ## YOlOv8 explained